ASHA Approved CE Provider Application Frequently Asked Questions

 It depends.
 Organizations with a well-documented CE program that have other CE-related accreditations can develop an application in under 20 hours.
 Other organization may find that they do not have the policies, procedures, and structures of a CE program necessary to respond to the requests in the application.
 These organizations will need to spend time creating a CE program and developing documentation before they can start completing the application.

-I just downloaded the application, and I'm overwhelmed.
+I just accessed the application online, and I'm overwhelmed.
 How do you suggest I start?

 required practices [PDF] that you will need to have in place in order to offer courses for ASHA CEUs.
-It provides information that you will find useful, and it asks questions about your organization's processes and plans to offer CE courses.
+It provides information that you will find useful and asks questions about your organization's processes and plans to offer CE courses.
 Gathering the required information before logging in to start your

 The application is lengthy, but don't let that discourage you.
-As you proceed with the application, you will begin to become more familiar with the ASHA CEB requirements.
-The application is designed to lead you to a successful completion and to be prepared to take on the role of an ASHA Approved CE Provider.
+It is designed to lead you to a successful completion and to be prepared to take on the role of an ASHA Approved CE Provider.

 Do you have a sample application?
 Are there examples or templates that we can use?

-We don't offer a sample application, but there are lots of
+We don't offer a sample application, but there are many

-resources found on ASHA's website and on training-related webpages.
+resources on ASHA's website and on training-related webpages.
 You will receive a PDF version of the online application when you complete the

 We only offer online courses; is there a different application or more information that we will need to submit?